Ajrarn/Natao/app/languages/helpEditor-en.md

 - <span class="typcn typcn-th-menu-outline"></span> This button lets you hide/display your documents' navigation panel, which is also called **Documents**.
 - <span class="typcn typcn-edit"></span> This button lets you hide/display the Markdown editor panel.
-- <span class="typcn typcn-eye-outline"></span> This button lets you hide/display the document viewer panel.
+- <span class="typcn typcn-eye-outline"></span> This button lets you hide/display the document Viewer panel.

 ## Print

-<span class="typcn typcn-printer"></span> This button lets you print the document visible in the document viewer panel.
+<span class="typcn typcn-printer"></span> This button lets you print the document visible in the Viewer panel.

 ## Help